Fast-weight Product Key Memory: Detailed Experiment Settings

+\paragraph{\textbf{Evaluation}} Every evaluation experiment is conducted on 1 H100 GPU.
+We apply the YaRN method~\citep{YaRN} to adapt RoPE embeddings to the maximum sequence length in the experiments where sample length exceeds 4096.

-\paragraph{\textbf{\texttt{FwMLP}}} To rule out the impact of implementation details unrelated to the PKM architecture, we propose a baseline model that replaces the PKM in \implname~with a SwiGLU-MLP that maintains three fast-weight matrices (and their biases) for up, gating, and down projection.
+\paragraph{\textbf{Baseline model - \texttt{FwMLP}}} To rule out the impact of implementation details unrelated to the PKM architecture, we propose a baseline model that replaces the PKM in \implname~with a SwiGLU-MLP that maintains three fast-weight matrices (and their biases) for up, gating, and down projection.
 The baseline, denoted as \texttt{FwMLP}, updates its fast weights by minimizing the MSE loss between its predicted values and target lookahead values at a chunk level.
-Due to its dense nature, we reduce the MSE losses in a chunk by averaging over both sample and feature dimensions, and we do not apply the loss aggregation and gradient shaping techniques mentioned in Section~\ref{sssec:loss_agg_grad_shape}.
+Due to its dense nature, we reduce the MSE losses in a chunk by averaging over both sample and feature dimensions, and we do not apply the loss aggregation and gradient shaping techniques mentioned in Section~\ref{ssec:mem_optim_main}.
 For the same reason, addressing optimization in Section~\ref{ssec:addr_optim} is irrelevant too.

-\paragraph{\textbf{\texttt{LaCT}}} We adopt the official implementation of LaCT~\citep{TTTPlus}\footnote{\url{https://github.com/a1600012888/LaCT/tree/main/lact_llm}} as a strong TTT~\citep{TTT} baseline.
+\paragraph{\textbf{Baseline model - \texttt{LaCT}}} We adopt the official implementation of LaCT~\citep{TTTPlus}\footnote{\url{https://github.com/a1600012888/LaCT/tree/main/lact_llm}} as a strong TTT~\citep{TTT} baseline.
 The LaCT architecture consists of a sliding window attention, a fast-weight SwiGLU MLP, and a slow-weight SwiGLU MLP in every layer.
-The fast weights are optimized to minimize a dot product loss via SGD with momentum or Muon~\citep{muon}, and we found SGD with momentum achieves better performance in our experiments.
+The fast weights are optimized to minimize a dot product loss via SGD with momentum or Muon~\citep{muon}, and we found SGD with momentum achieves lower training PPL in our experiments.
 LaCT uses data-dependent learning rate and L2 weight normalization to improve memorization and retention.
-One notable difference between LaCT (or more generally TTT) and FwMLP/FwPKM is that LaCT/TTT maintains an individual set of fast weights for each sequence in a mini batch, while FwMLP/FwPKM uses a shared set of fast weights for all sequences.
 We compared several configurations of sliding window size (W) and update chunk size (C).
 Among $512C+512W$, $512C+2048W$, $512C+4096W$, and $2048C+2048W$, the best model is $512C+2048W$.

+One notable difference between LaCT (or more generally TTT) and FwMLP/FwPKM is that LaCT/TTT maintains an individual set of fast weights for each sequence in a mini batch, while FwMLP/FwPKM uses a shared set of fast weights for all sequences.